sparkflows/sparkflows-docs/docs/aws/admin-guide/aws-sso/fire-sso.rst

 Step 2.
 Automatically Create Users
 -----------------------
-Create the user automatically in application if user doesn’t exist in Fire Insights.
+Create the user automatically in application if user doesn’t exist in Sparkflows.
 Otherwise app will throw the error on page complaining ‘User not found’.

 ::